-Thou canst not say I did it: never shake Thy gory locks at me.
+MACBETH.
+Thou canst not say I did it; never shake Thy gory locks at me.

-Gentlemen, rise: his highness is not well.
+ROSS.
+Gentlemen, rise; his Highness is well.

-Sit, worthy friends: my lord is often thus, And hath been from his youth: pray you, keep seat; The fit is momentary; upon a thought He will again be well: if much you note him, You shall offend him and extend his passion: Feed, and regard him not.
-Are you a man?
+LADY MACBETH.
+Sit, worthy friends; my lord is often thus,

+And hath been from his youth.
+Pray you, keep seat.

+The fit is momentary; upon a thought

+He will again be well.
+If much you note him,

+You shall offend him and extend his passion.

+Feed, and regard him not-Are you a man?

-Ay, and a bold one, that dare look on that Which might appal the devil.
+MACBETH.
+Ay, and a bold one, that dare look on that

+Which might appal the devil.

+LADY MACBETH.
 O proper stuff!

-This is the very painting of your fear:
+This is the very painting of your fear;

-This is the air-drawn dagger which, you said,
+This is the air-drawn dagger which you said

 Led you to Duncan.
 O, these flaws and starts,

 Impostors to true fear, would well become

-A woman's story at a winter's fire,
+A woman's story at a winter's fire.

 Authorized by her grandam.
 Shame itself!

 Why do you make such faces?
 When all's done,

 You look but on a stool.

-Prithee, see there! behold! look! lo! how say you?
+MACBETH.
+Prithee, see there!
+Behold!
+Look!
+Lo!
+How say you?

 Why, what care I?
 If thou canst nod, speak too.

-If charnel-houses and our graves must send Those that we bury back, our monuments Shall be the maws of kites.
+If charnel houses and our graves must send

+Those that we bury back, our monuments

+Shall be the maws of kites.
+Exit Ghost.

+LADY MACBETH.
+What, quite unmann'd in folly?

+MACBETH.
+If I stand here, I saw him.

+LADY MACBETH.
+Fie. for shame!